michael-gutman/PyDoku/README.md

 # sudoku-solver
-A simple python project to solve 9x9 sudoku puzzles using backtracking.
+A simple python project to play or solve simple 9x9 Sudoku.
+Uses backtracking to solve puzzles.
+GUI created using Qt Designer and PyQt.

-Simple, although not the most efficient.
+# In Progress/TODO

-# TODO
+- Play functionality

-- Implement either GUI or web
+- Update Solver GUI
-- Solving for other size puzzles
+- Add CLI mode
-- Use a more efficient algorithm(?)
+- Consider a 'better' algorithm